 What is a lean to greenhouse?

 A lean to greenhouse is a greenhouse that you build against a wall or the side of another structure.
 This means it has 3 walls of its own and shares one wall with another building.
 This other building will most likely be your home, but can also be a shed in your backyard or another structure.

-A lean to greenhouse consists of the same materials as a regular greenhouse.
+This type of greenhouse consists of the same materials as a regular greenhouse.
 When you look into the perfect model for you, you will mostly likely choose between a polycarbonate lean to greenhouse and a glass lean to greenhouse.
 The advantages and disadvantages of both materials are explained at length in our greenhouse beginners guide.
-All options for regular greenhouses are also available for lean to greenhouses, for example greenhouse heating and greenhouse insulation.
+All options for regular greenhouses are also available for attached greenhouses, for example greenhouse heating and greenhouse insulation.
 Looking for a small addition to your yard?
-Going for a large lean to greenhouse that can double as a sun room?
+Going for a large greenhouse that can double as a sun room?
 You’ll find your perfect fit!

 Advantages of a lean to greenhouse

 When you have a smaller backyard but enough space around your house, you can build your greenhouse directly against your outside wall.
 It’s the perfect solution when you don’t want to sacrifice too much yard or when your backyard has been claimed by your kids and/or spouse.
 You can also use your lean to greenhouse as a sun room without having to gear up in winter clothes to reach the greenhouse in your yard!

 The biggest advantages of choosing a lean to greenhouse are the following:

 - Because you are only investing in a 3 sided greenhouse, you can get more value for your money than when you choose a 4 sided greenhouse that goes in the middle of your yard.
 Because you’ll build it against your steady outside wall, the other 3 sides can be a little lighter

 - Easy access to electricity and water in your greenhouse